desmondhw/GoogleMerchandiseProject/README.md

 F2-score.
 F2-score considers both precision and recall in the measurement, but implicit computation will give a higher weightage to recall measure, i.e. the ability for the model to be able to capture as many potential customers as possible.

 **Models:**<br>
-Random Forest using data without LDA, PCA obtained the highest F2-score for the test data out of all the combinations tried.<br><br>
+Random Forest using data w/o any LDA feature engineering and w/o PCA obtained the highest F2-score for the test data out of all the combinations tried.<br><br>
 Best model
 * Models without LDA _ PCA.ipynb<br>